GeoscienceAustralia/uncover-ml/docs/installation.rst

     pip install -U pip setuptools
     pip install numpy scipy matplotlib Cython

-You are now ready to install uncoverML.
+You are now ready to install UncoverML.
 The latest stable release can be installed from the Python Package Index using:

 .. code:: bash